All Episodes

 I didn't hear a click.

-Yeah, we still have the line up.
+Yeah, we still had the line up.

-Um, half the story.
+Okay, half the story.

-Something happened, he's not here.
+He's not here.

 I only tell half the story.

-Let's put it this way, only thirty-four percent of eighth graders read at a good level.
+Wisconsin eighth grade reading rate, two-thirds, let's put it this way, only 34% of eighth graders read at a good level.

-But Wisconsin's still spending ten or eleven thousand dollars a student versus some of these other places spending fourteen grand.
+But Wisconsin's still spending $10,000 or $11,000 a student versus some of these other places spending $14,000.

-So the other half of the story that I didn't tell you is that while only one-third of Wisconsin's eighth graders can read, essentially, that's better than a lot of other states.
+So the other half of the story that I didn't tell you is, is that while only one-third of Wisconsin's eighth graders can read, essentially, that's better than a lot of other states.

-So the other half of the story is when you strip it all away, only one-third of Wisconsin eighth graders can read, and that fact makes them better than a lot of other states.
+So the other half of the story is, when you strip it all away, only one-third of Wisconsin eighth graders can read, and that fact makes them better than a lot of other states.

 And we're supposed to be happy.

-Uh so that's the other half of the other half of the story.
+So that's the other half of the other half of the story.

-Now I don't think this guy hung up just because I made that, but I think something happened to the line.
+Now, I don't think this guy hung up just because I made that.

-What uh blue blue states send all of their money to the red states.
+Blue states send all of their money to the red states.

-Okay, so I get that argument is, for example, New York's tax rates are such that they send X amount of dollars to the Washington to Washington, but they don't get as much, they don't get that back in services and benefits from Washington.
+Okay, so I get that argument is, for example, New York's tax rates are such that they send X amount of dollars to Washington, but they don't get as much.

-So the blue states are subsidizing red states, and I'm not Okay, so the Okay, so the other half of the story is that while the blue states suck, the reason they suck is because they're sending more to Washington than the than the red states send,
+Okay, so the other half of the story is that while the blue states suck, the reason they suck is because they're sending more to Washington than the Red States send.

 Why would this even come up?

-What What would prompt this guy to call?
+What would prompt this guy to call?

 See, this is the kind of stuff, folks, that here, let's just take the raw statistic.

-We know that's a money laundering operation.
+A huge, we know that it's a money laundering operation.

-So obviously, this is an effort here to diminish the impact of what I am saying.
+So, obviously, this is an effort here to diminish the impact of what I am saying.

-And this guy's.
+And this guy's hmm.

 Well, track this stuff.

-So the story is, apparently.
+So the story is, apparently, oh, oh, oh, oh, oh.

 Oh, okay.